Three Kansas Men Charged With Plotting To Bomb Mosques, Kill Somali Muslim Immigrants

 — Harun Maruf (@HarunMaruf) April 18, 2018

 The day after the 2016 presidential election, the Wichita men began plotting to attack the Muslim community in the town 200 miles away from them, calling them “cockroaches.”
-In profanity-laced recordings, secretly recorded by an informant, the men plotted to bomb mosques where the Muslims worshiped and apartment buildings where they lived.
+In profanity-laced recordings secretly recorded by an informant, the men plotted to bomb mosques where the Muslims worshiped and apartment buildings where they lived.
 The men had hoped that their actions would “wake people up” and inspire others to commit similar crimes.

-One fellow militia member became alarmed at the men’s plans for violence, and agreed to wear a wire.
+One fellow militia member became alarmed at the men’s plans for violence and agreed to wear a wire.
 He caught his colleagues attempting to recruit other Kansas militia members into their plot.

 At one point, one of the men, Patrick Stein, procured 300 pounds of fertilizer and delivered it to an undercover FBI agent.

-During the men’s trials, their defense attorneys argued that all they did was talk, and that their words were protected Free Speech.
+During the men’s trials, their defense attorneys argued that all they did was talk and that their words were protected free speech.
 Prosecutors disagreed, however, pointing out that the men had made and tested homemade explosives.

 All three men were convicted of one count each of conspiracy to use a weapon of mass destruction, and one count each of conspiracy against civil rights.
 Further, Gavin Wright was convicted of one count of lying to the FBI.
 All three men are scheduled to be sentenced June 27.